Frequently Asked Questions

 - Can I perform sketch at the UCBT?

 Yes!
 The UCBT also offers classes in sketch writing.
-Upon completion of a Sketch 201 class, you are eligible to be a part of one of our writing and performance teams that create shows for Maude Night.
+Upon completion of a Sketch 201 class, you are eligible to be part of one of our writing and performance teams that create shows for Maude Night.
 We also offer many performance opportunities open to all sketch writers/performers.
 Liquid Courage (Friday nights at midnight) is open to anyone who would like to perform sketch.
 School Night (Wednesday nights at 11:00pm) is a variety show that often books sketch groups.
+At UCBEast we have B.Y.O.T. every Sunday at 10pm.
 If you are interested in performing at either of these shows, you should attend the show and talk to the host about performing at a later date.

 - I don't want to take class!
 Can my sketch group perform at UCBT?